apparebit/prettypretty/docs/index.rst

-Since almost all terminals have robust support for theming just those 16 extended ANSI colors, prettypretty doesn't just use some hardcoded set of colors.
-The fourth screenshot illustrates prettypretty's support color themes as well as automatically extracting color themes from  terminals.
-Despite running in iTerm2 instead of macOS, prettypretty has adjusted to iTerm2's lighter default color theme.
+Since almost all terminals have robust support for theming just those 16 extended ANSI colors, prettypretty doesn't just use some hardcoded set of colors but has built-in support for color themes.
+You can of course configure and reconfigure the current colors as you please.
+But prettypretty can do one
+better: It can automatically query a terminal for the current theme colors.
+The fourth screenshot illustrates the impact.
+When running in iTerm2 instead of macOS Terminal, prettypretty makes good use of the brighter colors in one of iTerm's builtin themes and generates a substantially different grid!

 .. image:: figures/rgb6-ansi-iterm2.png
    :alt: The 6x6x6 RGB cube used for text colors